New data shows children can get severely ill from coronavirus; first known child death

-A groundbreaking study has found the coronavirus can indeed cause severe or critical illness in children, and killed a 14-year-old boy last month.
+A study has found the coronavirus can indeed cause severe or critical illness in children, and killed a 14-year-old boy last month.

 New data from coronavirus-infected children in Wuhan, the birthplace of the pandemic, has found they can indeed get seriously ill and confirms the first known child death from the disease.